 By participating in related clinical or field placement programs, KU Law students can apply what they’ve learned in the classroom to actual criminal proceedings.
 Options include the Project for Innocence and Post-Conviction Remedies – where students represent inmates incarcerated in state and federal institutions in habeas corpus and appellate proceedings – and the Criminal Prosecution Field Placement.

 Faculty bring experience as prosecutors, defense attorneys or judges to the classroom and to supervising clinics.
 Most of the faculty have served as clerks for state or federal judges.
-Many have published extensively and are nationally recognized experts.
+Many have published extensively and are nationally recognized experts in their field.

 Criminal Law Curriculum Guide